Our local land development experts provide an insightful list of things to consider before taking on a development project in South Florida.

 Pilot Projects and “Quick Build” for Streets:

 Agility is as important as adaptability when seizing opportunity in changing times.
 What if you could test scenario-planning alternatives in real time?
-WGI’s Team Better Block group has over 10 years of using low-cost pilots for testing, learning, iterating, and gathering comments on community, economic, and infrastructure projects in hundreds of cities across the USA.
+WGI’s placemaking group has over 10 years of using low-cost pilots for testing, learning, iterating, and gathering comments on community, economic, and infrastructure projects in hundreds of cities across the USA.
 This means your projects will be more informed and more readily adopted by the community.

 While these planning techniques are presented individually, entities often combine one or more methods in a series as they work towards plans, policies, projects, or other products.